xavierperez21/Simon_says/README.md

 # Simon says game! 🎮

-##### This is the final project from the course "JavaScript Fundamentals" course by Platzi.
+##### This is the final project from the course "JavaScript Fundamentals" by Platzi.

 The project consisted on develop a "Simon says" game using HTML, CSS3 and JavaScript.